The victims of the conflict : who’s killing who?

 Who is responsable for the death of civilians and who is killing who?

-The proportions vary from source to source, but they all agree that the gre at majority of civilian deaths can be attributed to the Syrian regime.
+The proportions vary from source to source, but they all agree that the overwhelming majority of civilian deaths can be attributed to the Syrian regime.
 Take the data collected by the SNHR who established the chart of civilian victims living in zones controlled by the rebellion below.
-It covers the period from March 2011 to March 2016, five years of conflict.
+It covers the period from March 2011 to October 2016, five years of conflict.
 It is most certainly incomplete due to the difficulties enumerated above, and note that it does not include civilian victims on the side of the loyalist forces.
 Here again we are obliged to be prudent.
-In any case, the predomiinance of the responsabillity of governmental forces in the death toll of the war is evident.
+In any case, the predominance of the responsabillity of governmental forces and their allies in the death toll of the war is evident.

 This fact is not surprising.
 With its allies, the Syrian regime has considerable supremacy in military assets.
 No other group involved in ground combat is doted with aviation.
 According to VDC, more than a third of the civilian victims of August 2016 were killed by air attacks.** The incessant bombing of residential zones since the beginning of the bombarding in the summer of 2012 has not only resulted in a great number of civilian victims, but has deprived the population of shelter, economic ressources and medical care (hospitals are deliberately targetted as well as economic infrastructures and cultivated fields at harvest time) all leading to a number of indirect casualties which cannot be evaluated.
 A UN communiqué of September 6, 2016 concerning the bombing of Aleppo by Syrian and Russian aviation notes : ” While many lose their lives under the bombs, others die from the lack of medical structures – the result of the destruction by pro-governmenal forces of 20 hospitals and clinics in the region of Aleppo alone since the beginning of the year.“*